Skip to Main Content

 Scroll

+Here is how this works in practice.
 Boom operators are skilled technicians who position microphones to capture clean dialogue and atmospheric sound on set.
 From Kaufman Astoria Studios in Queens to location shoots on the streets of Manhattan, our boom operators deliver precision dialogue capture in New York's demanding production environment.
-Working in close coordination with the sound mixer, a boom operator must anticipate actor movement, avoid shadows, and maintain optimal mic placement throughout each take.
+Working in close planning with the sound mixer, a boom operator must expect actor movement, avoid shadows, and keep optimal mic placement across each take.

-We connect you with experienced boom operators across New York who bring precision, stamina, and strong on-set awareness to your sound department.
+Here is the short of it.
+We connect you with skilled boom operators across New York who bring precision, stamina, and strong on-set awareness to your sound department.
 Whether shooting at Steiner Studios in Brooklyn Navy Yard or on location across the five boroughs, our operators deliver audio meeting US broadcast and theatrical standards.
-Our team matches operators to your production's pace and style, ensuring consistently clean audio across all shooting conditions.
+Our team matches operators to your production's pace and style, making sure always clean audio across all shooting conditions.

 Capabilities